IBM/get-your-java-microservice-up-and-running/workshop/exercise-03/README.md

-# Lab 4 - Deploying to Kubernetes
+# Lab 4 - Deploy to Kubernetes

 In this lab we will work in the Kubernetes Web Console and with the Kubernetes CLI.